 The Home Builder Registration Unit has maintained and updated its website to make information readily available to consumers, builders, and permit offices.
-The website has been operational since January, 2001 and is updated regularly as information changes.
-Since the website can be accessed by anyone with Internet access, it is a significant mode of outreach and is an educational resource for both consumers and builders.
+The website is a significant mode of outreach and is an educational resource for both consumers and builders.
 The website provides consumers, permit offices and others the ability to search for builders either by the name of the builder or by registration number.
 The website address is: